Search

 2. Students must maintain a minimum of 90% attendance for each theory and clinical course.

-5. Any student scoring less than 79.5% on more than two courses shall be dismissed from the program.
+5. Any student scoring less than 79.50% on more than one course shall be dismissed from the program.

 6. In addition to grades, general professional behaviors are essential for progression in the program.
 Using the Academic Integrity Policy, Professional Behaviors and the Code of Ethics and/or Code of Conduct policies noted in this handbook, faculty will evaluate these behaviors throughout the course and communicate with the students if their progression is in jeopardy.